Ask any resident of the UAE what the best way to experience the country would be

 Once you have all your documents ready, here are the simple steps you can take to convert or transfer your license to a UAE driving license!

-Certified Eye Test from the DHA
+1. Certified Eye Test from the DHA

-Go to an RTA Customer Centre
+2. Go to an RTA Customer Centre

-Fill up an application form
+3. Fill up an application form

-Submit all your documents
+4. Submit all your documents

-Wait for your application to be verified
+5. Wait for your application to be verified

-Once a new account is opened with our info,
+6. Once a new account is opened with our info,

 pay the necessary fees at the cashier

-Have your photograph taken one your name is called
+7. Have your photograph taken one your name is called

-Receive your UAE license in just a few minutes!
+8. Receive your UAE license in just a few minutes!

 This process can be completed with minimal fees, as listed below:

-Although there are slight seasonal variations, the cost of renting a car in the UAE starts from AED 80 per day for a basic sedan.
-Because it is a year-round tourist hub, the rates are quite competitive, and many companies in Dubai offer cheaper weekly and monthly car rental plans.
+Although there are slight seasonal variations, the cost of renting a car in Dubai starts from AED 69 per day for a basic hatchback.
+Because it is a year-round tourist hub, the rates are quite competitive, and many companies offer

-HatchbackIf you are planning on getting away from the city, an SUV or a mini van is the better choice for you.
-SUVs have the additional advantage of being perfect for adventurers who are looking to drive into the desert to enjoy a bit of off-roading.
-However, both have the luxury of being able to comfortably accommodate up to 7 people and a large amount of luggage, making it perfect for large families or groups going on longer road trips.
+If you plan on getting away from the city, an SUV or a minivan is the better choice for you.
+SUVs have the additional advantage of being perfect for adventurers looking to drive into the desert to enjoy a bit of off-roading.
+However, both have the luxury of being able to comfortably accommodate up to 7 people and a large amount of luggage, making it perfect for large families or groups going on long road trips.

 Several rental companies offer even more insurance options throughout the rental process.
-You could also check with your bank at home to see if they offer rental car insurances abroad- you could save quite a bit of money if this option is available to you.
+You could also check with your bank at home to see if they provide rental car insurances abroad- you could save quite a bit of money if this option is available to you.

 If you are considering going off-roading or dune bashing, be warned that while some companies offer insurance for the same, some do not allow you to do so in their rental cars.
 Check with your rental company first to avoid any unwelcome encounters.